IDMNYU/MSThesis-Fall2019/_pages/assignments.md

 ### Due Week 7

+**Mid-term presentations**
-- Mid-term presentations, advisors will be present.
+- Advisors will be present.

 - No more than 10 minutes, please time yourself.
 These should include a brief overview of your background and method, (you may refer to your earlier paper outline) as well as your progress toward completing your project.